 Let your dog wear the jacket inside at first to get used to it.
 If the dog hates it, all bets are off: try a new jacket.
 Once you settle on one that seems to work, monitor for any spots on the body that suggest the jacket is rubbing the wrong way—literally.
 You’ll need to start over with a different dog jacket if you find any.

 Note: a dog who is uncomfortable wearing a jacket should never be forced to wear one.

 The American Veterinary Medical Association recommends a jacket in the cold for any dog weighing ten pounds or less.
 Regardless of your dog’s size, shivering is a clue your dog needs extra protection.
 In some instances, however, putting your dog in a coat puts his health at risk.
 If his own coat is too thick and heavy, he can overheat.
 Pay attention to your dog—excessive panting, scratching at the jacket, or even a general lack of enthusiasm about wearing it can all be signs of overheating.

 Other factors can help you decide whether to dress up your dog: his level of activity, how sunny it is, and even his hair color.
-If you and your black Lab are striking out for a run on a cold, sunny day, he may not need a coat at all: his dark hair will absorb the sun’s warmth, and the workout will leave him sweating in no time.
+If you and your black Labrador Retriever are striking out for a run on a cold, sunny day, he may not need a coat at all: his dark hair will absorb the sun’s warmth, and the workout will leave him sweating in no time.

 On the other hand, your outdoors-y dog—even if they're an athlete supreme—may need protection on a snowy hike, particularly when you’ll be hiking through deep snow.
 Your dog will benefit from a coat or jacket that offers belly coverage.
 Even in the absence of snow, keep an eye on your dog; if she appears uncomfortable at or below a particular temperature, put a fleece coat on her to keep her core warm on the trail and in the tent at night.
 If you anticipate cold rain, find a warming coat that resists water and blocks wind.